-Research
+Academic Research

 How to Make Networked Sensors Smarter?

 The general idea of estimation is to derive the 'best estimate' for the true value of the state of some system from an incomplete, potentially noisy set of observations on that system.
 Distributed estimation extends this idea to obtain a state estimate using a network of communication-capable sensors, where the sensors can now correct each others' estimates and achieve overall improvement.
-My research in this area focuses on deriving 'optimal' target state estimates, applicable to both linear and hybrid state evolutions.
+My research in this area focused on deriving 'optimal' target state estimates, applicable to both linear and hybrid state evolutions.

 Read more +